sukhmancs/nixos-configs/README.md

 ## Credit and Attribution

-I don't mind people copying my code, so you don't have to give credit to me.
-Howevever, please make sure that you give credit to the original authors of the code that I have used in this repository.
+I’m totally cool with you borrowing my code—no need to give me a shout-out.
+Just make sure to tip your hat to the original authors whose code I’ve borrowed for this project.
+They deserve the applause!